ONEARMY/academy/docs/guides/stars.md

 # How does it work
 The Community Program aims to help and reward the people and projects contributing the most to grow the Precious Plastic movement.
 There are different levels, requirements and rewards.
 Have a dig below to understand how you can be part of it.

-🚩 Type | 🤝 Requirements | 💫 Unlocks
+🚩 Type | 🤝 Requirements | 💫 Rewards
 --- | --- | ---
 <b>Member/Space</b> <br> <br> <img style="margin-left: 0;" src="../assets/build/all-spaces.png" width="200px"/> |- Be nice <br> - Don’t spam |- Create a profile<br>- Post how-to<br>- Useful<br>- Comment (soon)
 <b>Ally</b> <br> <br> <img style="margin-left: 0;" src="../assets/build/all-spaces-with-no-member.png" width="200px"/>|- All of the above<br>- Get 6 stars or more in the [Ally Checklist](https://jsfiddle.net/davehakkens/gr4pndtc/94/show)|- Create a pin on the map<br>- Eligible for: communication, sales and partnerships<br>- Eligible to become Verified profile